metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Counting and deciding.md

 incremented for some time.

-The TesholdsGovernor inserts a record in the RequestCounts table for each unique combination of username, IP address and user agent.
+The TesholdsGovernor inserts a record in the RequestCounts table for each unique combination of username, IP address and cookieToken (cookieToken are currently not used and are allways an empty string).
 The record holds a counter for the number of logins that succeeded and another for the number of logins that failed.
 The counter that corresponds to the login result is initially set to one, the other to zero.

-If another login request is received from the same IP address and user agent for the same username, the existing RequestCounts records counter that corresponds to the login result is incremented, unless it has been released (see under Releasing).
+If another login request is received from the same IP address for the same username, the existing RequestCounts records counter that corresponds to the login result is incremented, unless it has been released (see under Releasing).